 Cross-Panel Referrals

-57. This Panel will follow the procedures in paragraphs 41-43 of the General Panel Guidelines when initiating referrals to other panels and assessing submissions cross-referred by another panel.
+- This Panel will follow the procedures in paragraphs 41-43 of the General Panel Guidelines when initiating referrals to other panels and assessing submissions cross-referred by another panel.

+- 57. (Template paragraph deleted)

+- 58. (Template paragraph deleted)

 External Advice